Teams rely on simulators to test and validate energy management strategies

-Season 5 of the all-electric FIA World Championship represents the biggest leap forward for the series with completely new second-generation cars, the addition of brand new street circuits and the arrival of official manufacturer teams such as BMW, Audi, Nissan, Porsche and Mercedes, who join Jaguar, DS, NIO and Mahindra.
+Season 5 (2019) of the all-electric FIA World Championship represented the biggest leap forward for the series with completely new second-generation cars, the addition of brand new street circuits and the arrival of official manufacturer teams such as BMW, Audi, Nissan, Porsche and Mercedes, who join Jaguar, DS, NIO and Mahindra.

 Marcus adds: “Cruden’s involvement in Formula E is helping to accelerate the development of the simulators themselves.
 Through our partnerships, we have developed systems that offer the high quality visualisation and low latency that drivers need to control the car in the simulator as they do the real car.
 On motion-based platforms, the steering inputs and movements correlate directly with what’s been shown on the screen.
 Engineers can programme and fine-tune race parameters with extreme accuracy.
 Cruden also develops and supplies all elements of the simulator system, providing integration support of third party products like the vehicle model steering wheel and ECU.”

 Dr. David Batterbee, Senior Simulation and Performance Engineer, Mahindra Racing, said: “One of the most important features of a high-performance racing simulator is driver immersion.
 For maximum benefit, the driver must perceive minimal difference between the simulator and the actual car.
-Important factors include having high quality graphics and visuals, providing accurate cues for understeer/oversteer/locking, having driver controls that provide the correct feedback (steering, brakes, throttle response, steering wheel controls), using a well-correlated vehicle and tyre model and having a high resolution track scan.
+Important factors include having high quality graphics and visuals, providing accurate cues for understeer/oversteer/locking, having driver controls that provide the correct feedback (steering, brakes, throttle response, steering wheel controls), using a well-correlated vehicle and tire model and having a high resolution track scan.

 The influential role simulators are playing in the motorsport development – and consequently for OEMs in road car research and development – has made simulators far more accessible.
 For what was once the preserve of Formula 1 teams with limitless budgets, high-performance simulators and the software supporting it, are now becoming more freely available.